 - 1/4 cup thinly sliced scallion greens

-Get a large bowl and pour cold water in it.
-Make sure the water covers 1 inch thick from the bottom of the bowl and put the wakame in it, then soak for 15 minutes.
-Afterwards drain the water using a sieve.
+- Get a large bowl and pour cold water into it.
+Make sure the water covers 1 inch from the bottom of the bowl and put the wakame in it, then soak for 15 minutes.
+Afterward, drain the water using a sieve.

 - 2 center-cut, boneless pork chops (pounded down to a centimeter thick)